Aliases for RC3H1 Gene

 GeneCards Summary for RC3H1 Gene

 RC3H1 (Ring Finger And CCCH-Type Domains 1) is a Protein Coding gene.
 GO annotations related to this gene include poly(A) RNA binding and mRNA binding.
 An important paralog of this gene is RC3H2.

 UniProtKB/Swiss-Prot for RC3H1 Gene

 Post-transcriptional repressor of mRNAs containing a conserved stem loop motif, called constitutive decay element (CDE), which is often located in the 3-UTR, as in HMGXB3, ICOS, IER3, NFKBID, NFKBIZ, PPP1R10, TNF and in many more mRNAs (By similarity).
+Cleaves translationally inactive mRNAs harboring a stem-loop (SL), often located in their 3-UTRs, during the early phase of inflammation in a helicase UPF1-independent manner (By similarity).
 Binds to CDE and promotes mRNA deadenylation and degradation.
 This process does not involve miRNAs (By similarity).
 In follicular helper T (Tfh) cells, represses of ICOS and TNFRSF4 expression, thus preventing spontaneous Tfh cell differentiation, germinal center B-cell differentiation in the absence of immunization and autoimmunity (By similarity).
 In resting or LPS-stimulated macrophages, controls inflammation by suppressing TNF expression (By similarity).
 Also recognizes CDE in its own mRNA and in that of paralogous RC3H2, possibly leading to feedback loop regulation (By similarity).